 How Does Your Company Compare?
 The Value of Benchmarking Your Risk Management Program

-Benchmarking Sources & Solutions
+Benchmarking Software & Solutions

 Another option is for your organization to benchmark against itself.
-You can compare current or expected data with historical results, thus tracking change over a specific time period.
+You can compare current or expected data with historical results, thus tracking change over a specific time.
 You can treat departments or business units as “competitors,” with the successful performing department’s strategies reviewed and shared across the organization to replicate improvement.

 Common Risk Management Benchmarking Metrics